-The 1970s decade is called the “pivot of change” in the 21st century, particularly with reference to economic upheaval (so what else is new?), as well as the “Me” decade by novelist Tom Wolfe because socially it marked a move from communitarianism in the ’60s to atomized individualism.
+THE 1970s DECADE is called the “pivot of change” in the twenty-first century, particularly with reference to economic upheaval (so what else is new?), as well as the “Me” decade by novelist Tom Wolfe because socially it marked a move from communitarianism in the ’60s to atomized individualism.
 Think sideburns-plus, bell-bottoms, platform shoes, Led Zeppelin at first, disco later.

 Herb Lubalin, famous for his typeface designs and typography, became known in the ’60s for his dynamically minimalist art direction of magazines like Eros, Fact and Avant Garde.
 Many magazines of the time followed the Reader’s Digest template which were all sugar and no spice.
 Since the publications he worked on contained spicy content, he chose not to equal it with shocking design, instead creating beautiful layouts to appeal to the counterculture’s increasingly liberal views.

 Also notable were Lubalin’s logos, among them the ones for PBS, the World Trade Center (1969), and Just My Type, a greeting card company.

 The 1970s also saw Lubalin devoted to his magazine U&lc, a platform for typographical experimentation.

 It inspired the appearance of Emigre magazine from 1984 to 2005 in San Francisco, published by Emigre Graphics which also created a digital type foundry.

 Steven Heller, for 33 years the senior art director at U&lc, argues that it was the first Emigre, or at least the template for its later successes, for the combination of self-promotion and revolutionary change in type design that Lubalin’s magazine embodied.

 Heller further notes, “In U&lc, he tested just how far smashed and expressive lettering might be taken.
 Under Lubalin’s tutelage, eclectic typography was firmly entrenched.”